 Cobra was known for its two-way radios.
 As the dash cams picked up in US market, Cobra entered the market with quite a few models, such as budget CDR-820, mid-range CDR-840 and high-end CDR-900.
 All received mostly positive reviews.
 The retail price for CDR-840 is $149.95.
-It sells at $101.27 (as of Nov 3, 2015 @ 23:11 GMT, Details) on Amazon.
+It sells at $101.27 (as of Nov 3, 2015 @ 23:11 GMT, Details.
+We get commissions for purchases made through links in this post.) on Amazon.
 Costco offers $79.99 after manufacturer’s instant rebate.
 It’s the best deal at the time of writing.

 The CDR-840 features 1080P full HD video and includes an 8GB micro SD card which allows you to record 55 mins 1080PHD footage straight out of the box.
 32GB Class 10 micro SD card is one of the best selling accessories.
 The mini HDMI output allows the video directly play on HD TV.